“Measure what is measurable, and make measurable what is not so” (Galileo Galilei)

 - To understand what's normal in terms of numbers and what's not.

 Mathematics is the science that deals with numbers.
 It is all around us, in everything we do, and it plays a significant role in getting pregnant and pregnancy, making a baby to having one.

-This page on babyMed is dedicated to the mathematics of pregnant, bringing together the numbers aspects related to pregnancy.
+This page on babyMed is dedicated to the mathematics of pregnancy and fertility, bringing together the numbers aspects related to reproductive health.

 z=days after ovulation.

 x=amount of days after a y-day embryo transfer.
 For IVF pregnancies.